griffinsharp/ReactHooksTodoList/README.md

+Todo lists are a great way to familiarize yourself with a frontend framework.
+I've made several in React, a few in React-Redux, and now, one with purely React Hooks.
+Feel free to clone the repo below and run the commands if you'd like to see the final product.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts